- Recommended

 Discover the best of Pamplona — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Pamplona trip today.

-The region’s main museum, with archaeology, Roman mosaics, medieval art, and works by Goya.
-A strong introduction to Navarre’s history and culture.
+The region’s main museum, with archaeology, Roman mosaics, medieval art, and works linked to Navarre’s history.
+A strong first stop for understanding Pamplona and the wider province.

-Science and astronomy center known for its dome projections and educational exhibitions.
-A good indoor option for families and curious visitors.
+A science and astronomy center known for dome projections and educational exhibitions.
+Popular with families and visitors wanting a different cultural stop.

-Thin, mildly spiced fresh sausage from Navarra, usually grilled or fried and served as a tapa or in a bocadillo.
-It is one of Pamplona's most emblematic local bites.
+A thin, paprika-seasoned fresh sausage from Navarra, usually grilled or fried and served in bocadillos or as a tapa.
+It is one of Pamplona’s most iconic local bites.

-Navarra's classic vegetable medley, made with prized local produce such as artichokes, asparagus, peas, and beans.
-It showcases the region's reputation for exceptional vegetables.
+A traditional Navarre vegetable stew or medley made with seasonal produce such as asparagus, artichokes, peas, and beans.
+It showcases the region’s excellent market vegetables.

 Official public transport app